Master of Science in Workforce Education Leadership

 The Master of Arts in Teaching in Community College Education is an interdisciplinary degree program designed to prepare professionals for teaching in a community college setting.
 The degree prepares educators for service in rural community colleges and requires a minimum of 18 hours in the student’s teaching field (e.g., history, math, English).
 The professional education sequence consists of 12 hours.
 The education courses introduce students to the philosophy and culture of the community college and prepare them to teach non-traditional and first-generation students.
 Sensitivity to diversity and adult learning theory is also included in the curriculum.
-The program is offered through the Center for Distance Education but is not completely online since most courses in the teaching field are only offered on campus.
+The program is offered through the Center for Distance Education but may not be completely online since courses in the teaching field may only be offered on campus.

 Doctor of Philosophy in Community College Leadership